ra559/cis106/_labs/lab6.md

 ## Question 1 | Using the * Wildcard

+1. In your home directory, you should have a directory called `lab6`, if you don't have it, make sure to run the curl command in the `READ ME` part of this lab.
+List all the `log` files located in the `lab6` directory.
+Create a directory called `log-files` inside the `lab6`.
+Move all the log files to the `log-files` directory.
-1. List all the configuration files in the `etc` directory. (*Configuration files have the extension of .conf*)
+2. List all the configuration files in the `etc` directory. (*Configuration files have the extension of .conf*)
-2. Long list all the configuration files in the `etc` directory that start with letter `h` or letter `p` **sorted by file size**, **with human readable file size**, and showing the date formatted as: **month/day/year** as shown in the output. <br> Here is an example of the output (*Notice the date*):
+3. Long list all the configuration files in the `etc` directory that start with letter `h` or letter `p` **sorted by file size**.
+Modify the ls command with the proper options so that the output looks like this: (*Notice the date*)
 ```
 -rw-r--r-- 1 7.5K 08/19/21 /etc/pnm2ppa.conf
 ```
 > You can see a full list of control characters for the date [here](https://cis106.com/guides/format-control-char-date-command/)

-1. List all the `theme` files in the */usr/share/themes/* directory recursively. (*theme files have the .theme extension*)
-2. In your home directory, you should have a directory called `lab6`, if you don't have it, make sure to run the curl command in the READ ME part of this lab.
-List all the `log` files located in the `lab6` directory.
-3. Create a directory called `log-files` inside the `lab6`.
-Move all the log files to the `log-files` directory.

 **Take a screenshot of your terminal showing all the commands that you used to complete this question.**